English Tandoori Roti (1 Piece) and English Chicken Tikka Masala (1 Serving (200g))

 How to consume english tandoori roti, english chicken tikka masala without glucose spikes

-Reduce the portion size of the roti and chicken tikka masala to manage the overall intake of carbohydrates.
+Reduce the portion size of both the tandoori roti and chicken tikka masala to manage the intake of carbohydrates and sugars.

 Include Vegetables